 However, it isn’t such great news for your savings account.
 That’s because the same economic forces that keep mortgage rates low also keep savings rates low.
 The Federal Reserve is keeping its rates down to help the economy grow, and most banks take a cue from the government when setting their own percentages.
 As a result, national deposit rates have been hovering near zero.

-You can earn more though.
-Some banks reward customers with their best savings rate if they deposit more money, consolidate their accounts or go online.
+You can earn more, though.
+Some banks reward customers with their best savings rate if they deposit more money, consolidate their accounts, or go online.
 Here’s a look at some of the ways to give your savings interest a boost.

-1. Bank Online
+1. Find an Online Bank

 Hands down, the easiest way to get the best savings rates is to bank with an online institution.
 Since these banks don’t have to maintain expensive branches, they operate with lower costs.
 That, in turn, means they can pass along higher rates to you.